patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Relational-Database-Postgres/operations-crud-reference.md

 });
 ```

 Here, we are once again using a reference to our "Name" model.
 This time we are using it to fetch data from the "Name" table using the [findAll()](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/#simple-select-queries) method.
 This method takes a number of configuration options in it's object parameter, such as **attributes**, which allows you to limit the columns that are returned (in this case we only want 'fName') and a **where** parameter that enables us to specify conditions that the data must meet to be returned.
 In the above example, **id** must have a value of **2**.

-See the documentation for [advanced queries](https://sequelize.org/master/manual/querying.html) for more detailed query information.
+> **NOTE:** It is important to note that trying to log a model instance directly to console.log (ie: `console.log(data[i])`) will produce a lot of clutter, since Sequelize instances have a lot of things attached to them.
+Instead, you can use the **.toJSON()** method (which automatically guarantees the instances to be JSON.stringify-ed well).
+See [sequelize.org - logging instances](https://sequelize.org/docs/v6/core-concepts/model-instances/#note-logging-instances) for more information.

-Lastly, we can also specify an [order](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/#ordering) that the returned data should be in, ie:
+We can also specify an [order](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/#ordering) that the returned data should be in, ie:

 ```js
 sequelize.sync().then(() => {